ramparvathaneni1/express-to-do-api/README.md

    - You can add this route underneath the existing `app.get` method and above the `app.listen` in the `index.js` file.
 1. Save the `index.js` file.
 1. Be sure to test this out in Postman with the provided collection of queries in this folder: `pru_todo_app.postman_collection.json`.
+1. Open Postman and open the collection:
+   1. Run `/opt/Postman/app/Postman` in the terminal
-1. When you open Postman, select "Open existing file", and open the collection.
+   2. Select "Open existing file" and open the collection.

 ![](./assets/postman-get-todos.png)